react-cosmos/react-cosmos/README.md

 }
 ```

+Check out the [context example](examples/context) to see the proxy in action.

 #### Redux

 Most components in a [Redux](http://redux.js.org/) app depend on Redux state–either they're a *container* or one of their descendants is.
 This proxy creates the store context required for any component you load, just like a [Provider](http://redux.js.org/docs/basics/UsageWithReact.html#passing-the-store).